-11.3.7 ExploreCo Check Sample Program (2018)
+11.3.7 2647102 Ontario Inc. Check Sample Program (2018)

-The 34 quarter core samples collected by ExploreCo in 2018 at the New Brunswick Government Core Library at Picadilly, NB were sent to Eastern Analytical Ltd. in Springdale, NL for gold analysis.
-Three certified reference material samples and three blank samples were inserted with the quarter cored samples prior to shipment to Eastern Analytical Ltd. Quarter core samples were crushed and pulverized and a 30 g split was prepared for fire assay.
+The 34 quarter core samples collected by 2647102 Ontario Inc. in 2018 at the New Brunswick Government Core Library at Picadilly, NB were sent to Eastern Analytical Ltd. in Springdale, NL for gold analysis.
+Three certified reference material samples and three blank samples were inserted with the quarter cored samples prior to shipment to Eastern Analytical, which is a CALA accredited commercial analytical services firm registered to the ISO 17025 standard.

+Quarter core samples were crushed and pulverized and a 30 g split was prepared for fire assay.
 Standard fire assay methods were used.
 The samples were fused with a mixture of fluxes and cupelled to yield a precious metal bead that was then digested in aqua-regia prior to analysis by AA methods.

 Specific gravity determinations were undertaken on all of the 34 quarter core samples by David Copeland, P. Geo., at Anaconda's core storage facility in Goldboro, NS prior to shipping the samples to Eastern Analytical.
-Specific gravity determinations were carried out using the mass in air - mass in water method and calculated by the following formula: S.G. = [Weight of sample (g) in air] / [Weight of sample in air (g) - Weight of sample in water (g)].
+Specific gravity determinations were carried out using the mass in air - mass in water method and calculated by the following formula: S.G. = [Weight of sample (g)

+in air] / [Weight of sample in air (g) - Weight of sample in water (g)].
 Specific Gravity determinations for the mineralized samples range from 2.58 to 2.86 with an average of 2.73.

-11.3.8 Mercator Check Sample Program (2018)
+11.3.8 Mercator Check Sample Programs

-The 11 quarter core samples were collected by M. Harrington during the September, 2018 Mercator check sample program carried out at the New Brunswick Government Core Library at Picadilly, NB.
+The 11 quarter core samples were collected by M. Harrington during the September of 2018 Mercator check sample program carried out at the New Brunswick Government Core Library at Picadilly, NB.
 These were submitted to ALS Canada for gold analysis and determination of specific gravity.
 One blank sample and one certified reference material sample were inserted with the 11 quarter core samples prior to shipment to ALS Geochemistry in Sudbury, ON.
+ALS is a fully accredited commercial analytical services firm registered to the ISO 17025 standard.